pyro-kinetics/pyrokinetics/docs/joss/paper.md

 outputs, such as the linear growth rate of a turbulent instability, can be calculated using the exact same method, such that the modeller can be confident that the output is consistent across codes.

-Pyrokinetics is designed to be used by gyrokinetics modellers and has already been used in several scientific publications [@giacomin:2023a; @giacomin:2023b; @kennedy:2023].
+Pyrokinetics is designed to be used by gyrokinetic modellers and has already been used in several scientific publications [@giacomin:2023a; @giacomin:2023b; @kennedy:2023].
 Furthermore, the Python interface opens up gyrokinetic analysis to the wide variety of Python packages available, allowing for a range of analyses from simple parameter scans to the use of